Q / Why do DIS hosts choose to have DIS students live with them?

 - You have the chance to bond with other Homestay students in your area with the DIS Local Homestay Networks (see next question)

 Q / How do these local Homestay networks work?

-A / During the Arrival Workshop, you will meet students in your local Homestay network who live in neighborhoods close to your Homestay.
-In the past, students in the same network have built friendships, explored their neighborhoods, and even commuted to and from DIS together.
+A / Even before Arrival, you will have a chance to connect with other DIS Homestay students who live in neighborhoods close to your Homestay, through the DIS Navigate app.
+Students in the same network have built friendships, explored their neighborhoods, and even commuted to and from DIS together.